owencho/SimpleChat/Readme.md

 UML Class Diagram
 =================
-The UML class diagram below depicts the relationships among the classes and interfaces of the SimpleChat program.
+The UML class diagram below depicts the relationships among the classes and interfaces of the SimpleChat program (I used free web-tool found [here](https://drawio-app.com/) to sketch).

 ![Simple Chat Example](/doc/images/SimpleChatUMLClassDiagram.svg)